MethodsOfMath/classtris/README.md

 ## Blakboard
 - To display the Blackboard, click BB in the top menu.
 To hide the blackboard click HIDE in the top menu.
  - Hold down mouse to draw.
 Type letters to write where the mouse is pointing.
 Click the screen to change the text location.
 -  Click E to erase the blackboard.
+- Click e to erase portions of the board by drawing with a black pen.
-Click colors to switch colors.
+- Click colors to switch colors.
 Click the plus and minus to change the size of the pen.
-- Click next to move the next student to the up position.
+- To type an exponent or superscript, type ^.
+-- To return to the original line, type _ .
+-- To go up another level type ^ again.
+- To type subscript, type _ .
+-- To return to the original line, type ^.
+-- To go down another level type _ again.
 ### Credits

 Uses processing.js for the blackboard. http://processingjs.org/